Titles beginning with "M"

 There are several things you can do to make your photos look better before publishing them on your website.

 - *Mal-A-Ket Shampoo

-Malapet Shampoo is a medicated shampoo used on cats for dermatological conditions responsive to Ketoconazole and Chlorhexidine Gluconate.†It has both antifungal and antibacterial qualities.
+Malapet is a medicated shampoo for cats and dogs.
+It has both antifungal and antibacterial qualities.
 Amongst cattery owners, it is most often used to fight ringworm.

 - *Malaseb Shampoo